 Marrow Venous Circulation.
 Enlargement of area of a collecting sinus entering central sinus shown in XII.A.002.
 Sinus orifices opening into the collecting sinus are evident.
 The collecting sinuses drain into the very large central sinus.
 It is in this marrow venous circulation that blood carrying newly formed blood cells enters the systemic circulation after leaving the marrow.
 At this magnification one can appreciate the individual marrow cells in the hematopoietic cords and some adventitial reticular cell fibers can be seen making up the stromal network.
 Empty spaces in the hematopoietic cords are artifacts resulting from cutting the surface open for microscopy.
 (Scanning electron micrograph)

 Marrow Venous Circulation.
 Collecting sinus orifices opening into the central sinus are evident.
-The collecting sinuses drain ...
+The collecting sinuses drain into the very large ...